zdravkov/kendo-docs/api/framework/hierarchicaldatasource.md

 DataSource object or configuration for fetching child nodes.
 Through examples of that can be found in the **Getting started** section.

+> Note that "children" is not a valid value.
+The model already has a children property - the child data source.

 For static HierarchicalDataSource (local data), this field may be a `String`, indicating which field holds the nested data.